bepronetwork/web-network/README.md

 <br>

 ### Parity Configuration
-*`Attention, if you chose running with you can skip this step`*
+*`Attention, if you chose running with Ganache you can skip this step`*

-if you are the owner of the wallet configured as admin in the previous steps, you must access the parity page in `yourdomain/defaultnetworkname/parity`, to deploy a new contract.
+if you are the owner of the wallet configured as admin in the previous steps, you must access the parity page in `yourdomain/defaultnetworkname/parity`, to deploy a new contract in ethereum blockchain.

 Parity page in `yourdomain/defaultnetworkname/parity`
 <br/>